Sam Altman

+Altman attended Stanford University for two years before he dropped out and co-founded Loopt, a geosocial networking application for smartphones.
+Loopt was acquired by Green Dot Corporation for $43.4 million in March 2012.
+In 2011, Altman joined Y Combinator, a technology startup accelerator and venture capital firm, and was the company's president from 2014 to 2019.
+He is a billionaire, due to investments in over 400 companies including Reddit, Worldcoin, Helion Energy and Instacart.

+Altman co-founded OpenAI in 2015 and became its CEO in 2019, a role that made him a prominent figure of the AI boom.
+He supervised the launch of ChatGPT in November 2022.
+In 2023, he was ousted by the organization's board of directors for not being "consistently candid".
+The move was met with significant backlash from employees and investors, resulting in Altman's reinstatement five days later and the formation of a new board.

-Early life and education
+Early life

-Samuel Harris Altman was born on April 22, 1985, in Chicago to Jewish parents: Connie Gibstine, a dermatologist, and Jerry Altman, a real estate broker.
-His paternal great-grandfather was born in the Polish city of Płock.
-Altman is the eldest of four siblings: Sam, Max, Jack, and Annie.
+Altman was born in Chicago on April 22, 1985, to a Jewish American family.
+His mother, Connie Gibstine, is a dermatologist, and his father, Jerry Altman, was a real estate broker.
+He is the eldest of four siblings: he has two brothers, Max and Jack; and a sister, Ann.
+His paternal great-grandfather was born in Płock, Poland.
 In 1989, the Altman family moved to Jerry's hometown of Clayton, Missouri.

-At the age of eight, he received his first computer, an Apple Macintosh, and began to learn how to code and take apart computer hardware.
-He attended John Burroughs School, a private school in Ladue, Missouri.
-In 2005, after studying computer science for two years at Stanford University, he dropped out without earning a bachelor's degree.
+At eight, Altman received his first computer—an Apple Macintosh—and began learning how to code and disassemble and examine computer hardware.
+He attended John Burroughs School, a private institution in Ladue, Missouri.
+In 2005, after studying computer science for two years at Stanford University in Stanford, California, he dropped out without earning a bachelor's degree.

 Business career

 Early career

 In 2005, at the age of 19, Altman co-founded Loopt, a location-based social networking mobile application.
-As CEO, he raised more than in venture capital for the company, including an initial investment of from Patrick Chung of Xfund and his team at New Enterprise Associates, followed by investments from Sequoia Capital and Y Combinator.
+As CEO, he raised more than $30 million in venture capital for the company, including an initial investment of $5 million from Patrick Chung of Xfund and his team at New Enterprise Associates, followed by investments from Sequoia Capital and Y Combinator.
+The company bought geolocation data from cellular providers and attempted to make an early social network for users to see where their friends were in real time.
+The board of Loopt attempted, twice, to remove Altman from his role as CEO, but Altman's supporters defended him and stated the attempts were not serious.
 In March 2012, after Loopt failed to gain significant user traction, the company was acquired by the Green Dot Corporation for $43.4 million.